 Our compelling narratives and evocative photographs capture our clients’ life stories in a way no one else can.
 We weave together the threads of our clients’ lives to create exceptional heirloom memoirs that can be passed proudly to future generations.
 Richly illustrated and deeply researched — our last project included a fact-finding mission to Italy, the ancestral home of our client — our books showcase the joys and struggles of our subjects’ varied lives.

 Flip through excerpts from Giovanna Bueti: A Life, a 240-page tribute to an Italian-American immigrant and her family.
 The 8 x 10 inch hardcover is printed on premium paper and features original and archival photographs.
 (The Story Project zealously guards the privacy of its clients.
 This book excerpt is presented with the express permission of the Bueti family.)

 A companion volume to Giovanna Bueti: A Life, in which The Story Project uncovered previously unknown information about the family.

-At The Story Project we aim to capture the spirit of a property.
-We recognize that the memories we cherish most are often made in the places closest to our hearts: the lake house with its log rafters and smell of wet woods; the weathered island cottage built and rebuilt by generations; a venerable old house that brings the family together year in and year out.
+At The Story Project we aim to capture the spirit of a client’s property.
+The memories we cherish most are often made in the places closest to our hearts: the lake house with its log rafters and smell of wet woods; the weathered island cottage built and rebuilt by generations; a venerable old house that brings the family together year in and year out.
 Indeed, it is our clients’ emotional connection with the property that dictates our approach.
 Yes, we research a building’s history and design, study relevant archival material and even interview the architect when possible, but blueprints are just a starting point.
 We believe it’s how the owners connect with the space around them that reveals the true character of a house.

 Every property and its story is different.
 Above is a sample of our approach to documenting a historic building: a concept book focusing on a Palladian villa in the Italian Veneto.
 We hope this brief viewbook gives you an idea of how we might collaborate on your project.